ElemagEx/gkr-basics/libs/gkr_log/README.md

 | Trace   | LOG_SEVERITY_TRACE   | `_TRACE`   | `T`       | 6     | Program trace information

 ### Generic defines
-- `LOG_FACILITY` - basic and module log macros/inlines use this value for its facility argument - default is 0
+- `LOG_FACILITY` - basic and channel log macros/inlines use this value for its facility argument - default is 0
 - `LOG_INSTANCE` - basic and facility log macros/inlines use this value for its intance argument - default is (`NULL`/`nullptr`)
 - `LOG_THRESHOLD_LEVEL=<integer>` - define compile-time log threshold - all macros/inlines that are grater or equal to this value are compiled out - default is 100
 - `LOG_USE_C_DEFS` - use C style logging macros instead C++ inline overloaded functions